Loehr-Daniels Study Course

 sperm, an ovum.
 This can change a molecule of linkup of the DNA code of genes

-and chromo-somes, or some other factor of that cell,
+and chromo-somes, or some other factor of that cell, and thus cause a mutation

-and thus cause a mutation in the offspring produced by that cell (if it
+in the offspring produced by that cell (if it produces any).

 This offspring is different